kevindublin/promptme/README.md

 ## Current Status:

 Planning to refactor the code for the micro-education writing web suite **Dailies**.
-Installing Django REST Framework in order to setup Prompt Me as an API with endpoints for prompts, images, drafts, etc to be consumed by a single page app built with React that will allow greater interactivity in the Feedback Queue such as favorite word highlighting, in the drafting process such as seeing the definitions of words in the drip bank, smoother animations for the words being served outside of animate.css, and more.
-Continuing work slowly, likely not picking up speed again until Summer 2020.
+Installing Django REST Framework in order to setup Prompt Me as an API with endpoints for prompts, images, drafts, etc to be consumed by a single page app built with React that will allow greater interactivity in the Feedback Queue such as favorite word highlighting, in the drafting process such as seeing the definitions of words in the drip bank, smoother animations for the words being served outside of animate.css, and more like a new look that's not so Bootstrap heavy.
+Continuing work slowly, likely not picking up speed again until the end of Summer 2021.

 ## Known Issues: